 - extract a page to create a new notebook, which creates a copy of the page in that new notebook.

 You can select multiple pages to copy, rotate, tag, delete, extract, or share.
 You can also rearrange your pages in this window.

 Noteful can recognise document outlines in your PDFs.
 The app also lets you create your own outlines for your document, even if it means adding to an already existing one.
 Another cool feature in Noteful is that you can nest your outlines.
 A lot of you guys have asked us about an app that can nest your outlines, perhaps it’s worth switching from GoodNotes.
 Let us know; if you need to nest your outlines, is it worth changing your note-taking app?
 Do tell!

 Unfortunately, at the moment, Noteful does not export your documents with their outlines.
 So if exporting outlines is a big part of your work, you might want to wait a little bit.

 You can bookmark your pages with a single tap.
 Noteful then gives you an option to Rename your bookmarks or delete them.
 You can rearrange your bookmarks if you like.

 Under the three dots icon, you can change the Paper template for the currently opened page.
-Noteful, therefore, support different page templates in a single notebook.
-You also have the option to change all the pages in your notebook.
+Noteful, therefore, supports different page templates in a single notebook.
+You also have the option of changing all the pages in your notebook.

 You can skip to specific pages in your document if you know the page number.
 Pinning pages makes them easier to access on the homepage.
 You won’t be wasting time scrolling or navigating your document to find pages in the app.
 Simply pin it and pick up where you left off when you return.